The best audiophile headphones for gaming in 2024: my top recommendations for the best cans money can buy

 Initial clamping is too tight

 With all the qualities mentioned above, it goes without saying that if you are into content creation, the DT 900 Pro X will help you create the most accurate audio for your audience.
-Since a lot of us are now dabbling in some form of creation be it streaming, podcasting or YouTube, these are a no brainer.
+Since a lot of us are now dabbling in some form of creation be it streaming, podcasting, or YouTube, these are a no-brainer.

 Read our full Beyerdynamic DT 900 Pro X review.

-Best affordable audiophile headphones
+Best budget audiophile headphones

-The best affordable audiophile headphones for gaming
+The best budget audiophile headphones for gaming

 Specifications